tudurom/bsc-thesis/main.typ

 the malicious code will be proliferated in the resulting executable;
 because of the non-triviality of comparing source code to the executable, the attack would go unnoticed.
-This attack is commonly referred to as the "trusting trust" attack, based on the title of Thompson's lecture:
+This attack is commonly referred to as the 'trusting trust' attack, based on the title of Thompson's lecture:
-"Reflections on Trusting Trust."
+'Reflections on Trusting Trust'.

 Free and open-source software constitutes an important part of the current software supply chain,